s0md3v/Predator/README.md

 ### Introduction
 Predator is a prototype web application designed to demonstrate anti-crawling, anti-automation & bot detection techniques.
-It can be used a honeypot, anti-crawling system or a false positive test bed for vulnerability scanners.
+It can be used as a honeypot, anti-crawling system or a false positive test bed for vulnerability scanners.

 > **Warning:** I strongly discourage the use of the demonstrated methods in a production server without knowing what they exactly do.
 Remember, only the techniques which seem usable according to the web application should be implemented.
 Predator is a collection of techniques, its code shouldn't be used as is.